Courses-journey/cpp-cherno/README.md

 };
 ```

-- c++ dosen't have a keyword called `interface` it just a class with pure virtual function
+- c++ doesn't have a keyword called `interface` it just a class with pure virtual function
 - U cannot make instances of base class that have pure virtual functions
 - U cannot make instances of subclass class that extend base class that have pure virtual functions until u impl all pure functions in it

 # Visibility in C++

 - Concept that is related to OOP
-- How visible certin members or methods of a class actually are
+- How visible certain members or methods of a class actually are
 - Visible mean who can see them oe call them or use them

-## Three basic visiblity modifiers in c++
+## Three basic visibility modifiers in c++

 - private
 - protected